* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 In a rush?
 Here’s the short answer.

 I made some gnocchi and then cooked half of it in my famous tomato sauce and left half of it plain.
+Through this experiment I discovered that making your own gnocchi is actually really easy, I’d say it’s easier than making pasta!

-• A skillet (the best method)
+• A skillet: The best method.

-How to reheat gnocchi in a skillet:
+How to reheat gnocchi in a skillet

 1. Add some butter or oil to a pan and heat it on a medium* heat.